Skip to content

 Where Rozie wins today

-• One definition, six idiomatic packages — including Lit / web components, which have no headless slider to begin with, and Angular, whose CDK ships no slider primitive at all (only the styled mat-slider).
+• First-class packages everywhere, including Lit / web components, which have no headless slider to begin with, and Angular, whose CDK ships no slider primitive at all (only the styled mat-slider).
 Both are categories the incumbents simply don't serve.

 • The same component surface everywhere.
-Where the ecosystem offers hooks (React), components (Vue/Solid), builders (Svelte), styled widgets (Angular Material), and a vanilla engine (noUiSlider) — five mental models — @rozie-ui/slider is one <Slider> with the same props, events, two-way value, slots, and handle on all six.
+Where the ecosystem offers hooks (React), components (Vue/Solid), builders (Svelte), styled widgets (Angular Material), and a vanilla engine (noUiSlider), @rozie-ui/slider is one <Slider> to learn, document, and migrate: the same props, events, two-way value, slots, and uniform focus / increment / decrement handle.

-• A real two-way value on all sixr-model:value reads and writes the value with no onChange → setState glue.
+• A real two-way value. r-model:value reads and writes the value with no onChange → setState glue.
 Because value is the sole model: true prop, the Angular output additionally implements ControlValueAccessor, so a Slider is a form control ([formControl] / [(ngModel)] bind directly).

 • Zero-config styling that re-skins to any design system.
-Every rendered value is a --rozie-slider-* CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5 — and the cross-browser thumb/track pseudo-element styling that native range inputs require, shipped inside the component so you never hand-write it.
+Every rendered value is a --rozie-slider-* CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5, and the cross-browser thumb/track pseudo-element styling that native range inputs require ships inside the component so you never hand-write it.

 What Rozie defers

 • React Aria's accessibility depth.
-React Aria is the gold standard: locale-aware number formatting, exhaustive touch / pointer / virtual-cursor handling, and screen-reader testing across a large browser × AT matrix. @rozie-ui/slider leans on the native input's platform a11y and is gate-verified across all six targets, but it does not match the breadth of React Aria's edge-case coverage.
+React Aria is the gold standard: locale-aware number formatting, exhaustive touch / pointer / virtual-cursor handling, and screen-reader testing across a large browser × AT matrix. @rozie-ui/slider leans on the native input's platform a11y and is gate-verified, but it does not match the breadth of React Aria's edge-case coverage.

 Try it